'Potential hijack' of ship off UAE coast: UK maritime security agency

-A UK maritime security agency on Tuesday reported a "potential hijack" on a vessel off the coast of the United Arab Emirates, five days after an attack on a tanker left two dead.
+A security agency on Tuesday reported a "potential hijack" on a vessel off the coast of the United Arab Emirates, five days after an attack on a tanker left two dead.

 Follow us on Facebook | Twitter | Dailymotion | YouTube